YusufJoeStar/Automated-Hand-Sanitizer/README.md

 # Automated Hand Sanitizer Dispenser
 ## Project Overview
-This project is a **university group project** completed by a team of 5 members within a 1-week timeframe as part of the **Sensors and Metrology course**.
+This is a **university group project** completed by a team of 5 members within a 1-week timeframe as part of the **Sensors and Metrology course**.

 The objective was to design and implement a simple **Automated Hand Sanitizer**.